 There are butchers and chefs in the world who have spent their whole careers trying to perfect the art of reheating chicken in the oven.
 There are still a few ways to get it right, and here is how

 Step 1: Let the chicken thaw naturally, preferably at room temperature first.
+Or you can defrost chicken breasts in the microwave.
 Then, preheat the oven to 350 degrees F for 10 minutes.

 Step 2: Once hot, place the chicken in a baking dish and fill with stock or water, leaving an inch of liquid at the bottom of the pan.
 Wrap the dish with foil securely.